Volume 69, Issue 5

 Remember, the standards of professionalism are the same online as in any other circumstance.
 Do not “like,” “share,” or post information or photos gained through work-related activities.

-(l-r) Pam Billings, BSN, RN, manager, GHS Employee Health; Heather Wagner, BSN, RN, UPLIFT facilitator; Angie Craig, RN; Joanna Travaglini, MSN, RN, nursing supervisor, Recovery Room, Greer Memorial Hospital
+(l-r) Pam Billings, BSN, RN, manager, Prisma Health Employee Health; Heather Wagner, BSN, RN, UPLIFT facilitator; Angie Craig, RN; Joanna Travaglini, MSN, RN, nursing supervisor, Recovery Room, Greer Memorial Hospital

 Congressman Jeff Duncan recognizes Gwen Pollard for her efforts on behalf of deployed troops.

-Several GHS Cancer Institute oncologists were recognized as among the country’s top enrollers in clinical trials funded by National Cancer Institute Community Oncology Research Programs (NCORP) from August 2014-June 2017.
+Several Prisma Health Cancer Institute oncologists were recognized as among the country’s top enrollers in clinical trials funded by National Cancer Institute Community Oncology Research Programs (NCORP) from August 2014-June 2017.

 The following were recognized during NCORP’s annual meeting in Maryland: